 This piece introduces PEPs and how to carry out PEPs check - for product teams that may need to implement identity verification as part of customer due diligence and KYC procedures.
 For more extended information, please download our free Quick Guide to PEPs that covers:

 - Using a risk-based approach for PEPs

 - Ensuring your product checks for PEPs

 What is a Politically Exposed Person (PEP)?

-If your company is introducing a customer due diligence (CDD) program to know who your customers are, you will want to know if they are a PEP.
-A person being a PEP does not immediately mean you cannot do business with them.
-Instead, a PEP may present an increased risk for your business and having a way to assess the risk is crucial for how you want to proceed.
+If your company is introducing a customer due diligence (CDD) program to know who your customers are, you will want to know if they are a Politacally Exposed Person (PEP).
+A person being a PEP or being found in a PEP database does not immediately mean you cannot do business with them.
+Instead, a PEPs check may present that there’s an increased risk when dealing with that individual, and having a way to assess the risk is crucial for how you want to proceed.

-The criteria for a PEP are broad and can vary from country to country, so there is not a standardized list of PEPs.
+The criteria for a PEP or PEPs check are broad and can vary from country to country, so there is not a standardized list of verified PEPs.
 Most countries model their definitions of a PEP based on the recommendations from the Financial Action Task Force (FATF) on identifying PEPs as: